We are an emergency clinic providing care for women with early pregnancy and gynaecology concerns.

 How to find us

-Clinic 24 is on the ground floor of the Rosie hospital, next to the ultrasound department and opposite clinic 21; Rosie outpatients.
-Head straight through the Rosie reception area, past the Pavilion cafe and follow the signs to clinic 24, which is on the left.
+Clinic 24 is on Level 1 (street level) of the Rosie hospital, next to the ultrasound department.
+On entering the Rosie hospital, pass the Reception and Pavillion Café.
+Take the first left and clinic 24 is on the left.

 When you arrive